subh83/RSJp-cpp/README.txt

 *   RSJP-cpp uses STL.
 *   RSJP-cpp does not depend on any external library.
 *   RSJP-cpp is template-based and there is nothing to build/install.
-The entire library is contained in a single header file that you simply need to unclude in your code.
+The entire library is contained in a single header file that you simply unclude in your code.
-*   RSJP-cpp implements a relaxed parser that works with standard JSON syntax while allowing some relaxation (e.g., omitting quotes around object field names).
+*   RSJP-cpp implements a relaxed parser that works with standard JSON syntax while allowing some relaxation (e.g., omitting quotes around object key names).
 *   Efficiency considerations:
-    - Parses the JSON text on an on-demand basis.
+    - Parses parts of the JSON text at an on-demand basis.
     - Internally stores parsed data for quick future reference.
     - TODO: Will use 'istream' for reading JSON text instead of 'string'.